RedPillCoder/duplicate-file-cleaner/README.md

 - Uses SHA-1 hash to identify identical files.
 - Keeps the most recently modified version of each duplicate file.
 - Provides options to delete older duplicates, move them to the trash, or back them up to a specified folder.
+- Enhanced user interaction with clear prompts for actions.
-- Logs actions taken for auditing and debugging purposes.
+- Logs actions taken for auditing and debugging purposes, stored in `deleted_files.log`.

 ## How it Works